Unlocking each child’s potential through the foundation of reading

 What's next for ESLC?

-East Side Learning Center (ESLC) has gone through significant change over the past 18 months.
-That change includes a new Executive Director, the change in United Way funding, and the shifting needs o...
+East Side Learning Center (ESLC) has gone through significant change since January 1, 2017.
+That change includes a new Executive Director, the change in United Way funding, and the shifting needs of ...
 Read More